 Refreshing New Yorkers and tourists alike, Frittering Away is a classic lemonade stand with creative flavors like their signature Strawberry Basil Lemonade and sweet and spicy Watermelon Jalapeno Limeade.
 It is summer in a glass!

-NY Chup makes french fries from real potatoes and fries them on the spot.
-They come with a wide range of specialty ketchup flavors that they bottle themselves.
+NY Chup has a wide range of specialty ketchup flavors that they bottle themselves.

 Rachel Mae's Farmstand